thanos-io/thanos/docs/storage.md

 If you want to use IAM credential retrieved from an instance profile, Thanos needs to authenticate through AWS STS.
 For this purposes you can specify your own STS Endpoint.

-By default Thanos will use endpoint: https://sts.amazonaws.com and AWS region coresponding endpoints.
+By default Thanos will use endpoint: https://sts.amazonaws.com and AWS region corresponding endpoints.

 #### GCS